 CAPITAL COST (Total): Value difficult to ascertain due to nature of project OPERATING COST (Total): \$ 801,000 per year for wildlife area only (2006) ORGANIZATION TYPE: Managed by the CA. Reclamation Board with controlling conservation easements.
 Wildlife functions are performed by the CA. Dept. of Fish & Wildlife.
-Most of the property in the flood control district is privately owned, but limited by easement. area only) ANNUAL GROSS REVENUE: Yolo Bypass activities concerning conservation are funded with land trust banking payments and other government programs.
+Most of the property in the flood control district is privately owned, but limited by easement.
+USER CAPACITY: Approximately 27,000 on an annual basis (wildlife area only) ANNUAL GROSS REVENUE: Yolo Bypass activities concerning conservation are funded with land trust banking payments and other government programs.
 No business-oriented fees are collected or revenues generated from on-site operations directly.
 ANNUAL NET REVENUE: See above.
-Project Details LOT SIZE: BUILT ENVIRONMENT: 59,000 acres Sundry agricultural and habitat conservation outposts exist on the large site.
+Project Details LOT SIZE: 59,000 acres BUILT ENVIRONMENT: Sundry agricultural and habitat conservation outposts exist on the large site.
 IMPROVED AREA: 16,700 acres designated wildlife area; majority of site area has been developed either for agricultural, recreational (hunting), or for habitat conservation purposes and is privately owned.